JellisyWoes/jellylogger/README.md

 # jellylogger

 `jellylogger` is a flexible and easy-to-use logging library for Bun applications, written in TypeScript.
-It provides colorized console output, file logging with rotation, Discord webhook integration, structured logging, child loggers, sensitive data redaction, and supports custom transports with full async support.
+It provides colorized console output, file logging with rotation, Discord webhook integration, WebSocket streaming, structured logging, child loggers, comprehensive sensitive data redaction, and supports custom transports with full async support.

 ## Table of Contents